-- a.
-The subdivider shall provide the subdivision with an electric power distribution system, which shall meet the approval of the Administrator and the electrical distribution provider of the town, and which shall be connected to a public electric utility system. - b.
+a.
+The subdivider shall provide the subdivision with an electric power distribution system, which shall meet the approval of the Administrator and the electrical distribution provider of the town, and which shall be connected to a public electric utility system.

+b.
 Electrical underground cables or wires shall, if practicable, be laid in the north and west side of the street.
 Otherwise, electric distribution lines shall be placed in easements provided for that purpose.

-- c.
+c.
 The plans for the installation of an electric power distribution system shall be furnished by the subdivider.
-All plans for the system as built shall be iled with the Administrator upon the completion of the electric system installation. - d.
+All plans for the system as built shall be filed with the Administrator upon the completion of the electric system installation.

+d.
 All electric services will be installed by the Town and paid for by the developer.
-An acknowledgment agreement shall be signed before the primary plat, site plan review, or application for utility services is approved.
+An acknowledgement agreement shall be signed before the primay plat is approved.